-In a recent case before the Georgia Office of State Administrative Hearings, the State filed a Motion to Dismiss the applicant’s Fair Hearing.
-The applicant died while the application was being processed and no estate was opened.
-The State argued that the designation of an authorized representative premised on a power of attorney terminated with the applicant’s death.
-Thereafter, only the estate representative could continue the appeal.
+In a recent case, London, before the Georgia Office of State Administrative Hearings, the State filed a Motion to Dismiss the applicant’s Fair Hearing.
+The applicant died while the application was being processed.
+No estate was opened.
+Historically, no one was required to open an estate to finish a Medicaid application, but London took a different turn.
+The State argued the designation of an authorized representative premised on a power of attorney terminates with the applicant’s death.
+Thereafter, the State argued only an estate representative can appoint an authorized representative to continue the appeal.
 The Administrative Law Judge granted the State’s motion and dismissed the appeal.
-Whether this was a correct result is an open question because one someone is appointed as authorized representative, the regulation states
+Whether this result was correct is an open question.
+Once an authorized representative is appointed, the federal regulation states:

-While I respect the ALJ who decided the case, and I actually wrote on this subject almost three years ago somewhat agreeing with the technical result, the decision is still unfair.
-Here’s why: Most estates required to continue a Medicaid application will be insolvent.
-Insolvent estates are time consuming and are usually a mess.
 Unless there is something in the estate requiring probate (e.g., a home subject to estate recovery), the Medicaid applicant’s family has no incentive to open an estate.
-That means the health care provider trying to get paid must open an estate as a creditor.
+The Medicaid applicant already spent down to less than $2,000 to become qualified so the estate is usually insolvent.
+That means the health care provider trying to get Medicaid to pay the bill must open an estate as a creditor.
 Assuming the application is resolved and coverage is approved, Medicaid pays the health care provider directly so nothing flows through the estate.
-There would, however, still be attorney fees (probably paid by the health care provider), court costs (probably paid by the county or the health care provider), and court resources would be wasted.
-While this is a practical reason for not requiring an estate, other reasons such as basic due process and the right to an appeal also indicate that everyone should have the to an appeal.
+There would, however, still be attorney fees (probably paid by the health care provider), court costs (probably paid by the county or the health care provider), and Probate Court resources would be wasted.
+While this is a practical reason for not requiring an estate, other reasons such as basic due process also indicate that everyone should have the right to an appeal.

 Some Medicaid classes of assistance do not require verification, but most long-term care classes of…